Audio-Synchronized Visual Animation: Related Work

 Traditionally, audio has been used as a temporal cue for talking face generation~\cite{zhou2019talking,park2022synctalkface,ye2023geneface,Zhou2021Pose,ng2024audio2photoreal}, where face and lip actions should be synchronized with audio at each frame.
 Many works also rely on complex inputs such as 3D meshes and human poses~\cite{ye2023geneface,ng2024audio2photoreal}.
 Although accurately synchronized, this line of research is extremely limited in scenarios and cannot generate videos for diverse audios.

-A series of work attempted to expand the class of audio by encoding sound into a global semantic condition for video generation~\cite{sung2023soundtovisual,girdhar2023imagebind,tang2023codi}, however often overlooked the temporal aspect inherent in audio.
+A series of works attempted to expand the class of audio by encoding sound into a global semantic condition for video generation~\cite{sung2023soundtovisual,girdhar2023imagebind,tang2023codi}, however often overlooked the temporal aspect inherent in audio.
 Some recent works, although divided audio features into time-aware segments as inputs~\cite{lee2022soundguided,ruan2022mmdiffusion}, failed to achieve promising visual quality or synchronize video motions with audios.
 AADiff~\cite{lee2023aadiff} is a training-free method re-weighting the text-image cross-attention map in LDM using audio amplitude at each frame, however can only control styles of each frame.
-TPoS~\cite{jeong2023tpos} learns segmented audio features aligned with CLIP~\cite{radford2021CLIP} using sophisticated modules and training losses, and feeds them into a pretrained text-to-image model~\cite{robin2022ldm} for video generation.
-TempoToken~\cite{yariv2023tempotoken} also learns segmented audio features with a pretrained audio encoder BEATs~\cite{Chen2022beats}, and fuses them into a pretrained text-to-video model~\cite{wang2023modelscope}.
+TPoS~\cite{jeong2023tpos} learns segmented audio features aligned with CLIP~\cite{radford2021CLIP} using sophisticated modules and training losses, and feeds them into a pre-trained text-to-image model~\cite{robin2022ldm} for video generation.
+TempoToken~\cite{yariv2023tempotoken} also learns segmented audio features with a pre-trained audio encoder BEATs~\cite{Chen2022beats}, and fuses them into a pre-trained text-to-video model~\cite{wang2023modelscope}.
 However, primarily focused on monotonous sound classes in Landscapes~\cite{lee2022soundguided} or noisy audio-visual data in VGGSound~\cite{chen2020vggsound}, these methods are limited to generating video semantics without capturing the natural and synchronized dynamics of video content.
-Frozen generation architectures also prevents them from generating natural motions.
+Frozen generation architectures also prevent them from generating natural motions.

-Addressing these limitations, we introduce \db, a high-quality dataset specifically designed for \task. \db stands out from previous efforts by focusing on synchronization cues between audio and visual dynamics, allowing for generating motions beyond mere visual effects.
-Our proposed model, \method, uses frozen segmented audio features from ImageBind~\cite{girdhar2023imagebind}, and improves the architecture of pretrained text-to-image model~\cite{robin2022ldm} for video generation.
-Trained on \db, our \method can generalize to many applications to control video motions guided by audios, on which previous methods performed poorly.
+To address these limitations, we introduce \db, a high-quality dataset specifically designed for \task. \db{} stands out from previous efforts by focusing on synchronization cues between audio and visual dynamics, allowing for generating motions beyond mere visual effects.
+Once trained on \db, our \method{} can generalize to many applications to control video motions guided by audios, on which previous methods performed poorly.